ritwickdey/vscode-live-sass-compiler/docs/settings.md

 > ℹ This setting can vary between workspace folders - [read more][multi-rootfaq]

 SASS have introduced a new entry point in their JS API.
-This new API is designed to be more idiomatic, performant, and usable than the old one.
-But you'll only care about "performant".
+This new API is designed to be more performant than the old one.
 Go on, kick the tyres on this new entry point (before it comes mandatory in SASS 2.0).

 > **Warning**
 > This method does not apply any of the following settings (and never will <sup>[[ref]](https://github.com/sass/dart-sass/issues/1585#issuecomment-1005184692)</sup>)